iechor/docs/content/scout/policy/remediation.md

 The **Outdated base images** policy checks whether the base image you use is up-to-date.
-The recommended actions displayed in the remediation side panel depend on how much information Docker Scout has about your image.
+The recommended actions displayed in the remediation side panel depend on how much information iEchor Scout has about your image.
 The more information that's available, the better the recommendations.

 The following scenarios outline the different recommendations depending on the